HomeMy WebLinkAboutMN-DAC-2015-02-04 DISABILITY ADVISORY COUNCIL MEETNG PROCEEDINGS

 next DAC meeting to further discuss the rating system.

-Parking Program - Discussion with Director of Parking Frank Nagy - and guest - Bill
+Parking Program - Discussion with Director of Parking Frank Nagy - and quest - Bill

 Geraghty from Digital and T2 - Demonstration of Pay and Display Machine: